Parameter estimation for cellular automata: Cellular automaton method

-As illustrated in Figure \ref{FIG:vnn}, for a single cell \circlearound{A}, the VNN of size $0$ ($\sigma=0$) consists only of \circlearound{A} itself, while the VNN of size $1$ ($\sigma=1$) consists of \circlearound{A} and its face-wise neighbors, i.e. 4 neighbors in the two-dimensional space (illustrated in black in Figure~\ref{FIG:vnn}).
-A VNN of size $2$ ($\sigma=2$) consists of the VNN of size $1$ and all face-wise neighbors of all cells contained in the VNN of size $1$, i.e. 12 neighbors in the two-dimensional space (illustrated in black and red in Figure~\ref{FIG:vnn}) etc. Depending on the choice of the parameter $\sigma$, the single cells of type \circlearound{1} are allowed to move within a smaller or larger region to find more attractive spots, see Section \ref{SEC:Movement} below.
+As illustrated in Figure \ref{FIG:vnn}, for a single cell \circlearound{A}, the VNN of size $1$ ($\sigma=1$) consists of \circlearound{A} and its face-wise neighbors, i.e., four neighbors in the two-dimensional space (illustrated in black in Figure~\ref{FIG:vnn}).
+A VNN of size $2$ ($\sigma=2$) consists of the VNN of size $1$ and all face-wise neighbors of all cells contained in the VNN of size $1$, i.e., 12 neighbors in the two-dimensional space (illustrated in black and red in Figure~\ref{FIG:vnn}), etc. Depending on the choice of the parameter $\sigma$, the single cells of type \circlearound{1} can move within a smaller or larger region to find more attractive spots; see Section \ref{SEC:Movement} below.

+\corr{More formally, the VNN of range $r$ around cell $c$ consists of all cells that can be reached by $c$ when it performs at most $r$ consecutive moves into one of its face-wise neighbors.
+Analogously, the VNN of range $r$ of a set of cells $C$ comprises all cells that can be reached by any cell in $C$ when it conducts at most $r$ consecutive moves into its face-wise neighbors.}

-Second, a parameter $\sigma$ is used to determine the size of the VNN, in which agglomerates (ag), i.e. composites of cells of type \circlearound{1} are allowed to move.
-This is realized by the following definition:
+Second, the parameter $\sigma$ is used to determine the size of the VNN, in which agglomerates (ag), i.e., composites of face-wise connected cells of type \circlearound{1}, are allowed to move.
+The following definition realizes this: